matrs/Quality_control/README.md

 9. Optional: Create a self-contained workflow archive for publication along with the paper (snakemake --archive).
 10. Optional: Delete the local clone/workdir to free space.

-## Testing

-Tests cases are in the subfolder `.test`.
-They are automtically executed via continuous integration with Travis CI.